-"If you look at that secondary market, it has been thousands of dollars per car to buy a train and to get stuff moved," Williamson said.
-"So that tells you that people have a market for the grain or they are wanting to begin to clear out their elevators and make room for what they see as a good size harvest."
+thousands of dollars per car to buy a train and to get stuff Williamson believes as the railroads start meamoved," Williamson said.
+"So that tells you that people suring this service area in response to STB reporting have a market for the grain or they are wanting to begin requirements, performance will improve through to clear out their elevators and make room for what they increased resources, management and manpower, see as a good size harvest." which have all been limited following cutbacks during